Frequently asked questions

 Melbourne is steadily growing, but we can't run more trains in and out of the city because the City Loop is full.

 By creating a new dedicated pathway through the inner core for Sunbury, Cranbourne and Pakenham services, more trains will be able to run more often on other lines across the metropolitan rail network.
-The Craigieburn, Upfield, Frankston, Sandringham and Werribee lines will all benefit from this unlocked capacity.
+The Craigieburn, Frankston, Sandringham, Upfield and Werribee and Williamstown lines will all benefit from this unlocked capacity.

 The Metro Tunnel is the key to the future expansion of Victoria's rail network, enabling our transport system to grow as our community does.